 Prerequisites

 Before proceeding, it is recommended to enable symlink protection when removing the hardened kernel.
 Ensure you have SSH root access to your server.
+Additionally, make sure to back up any critical data or configurations before making changes to the kernel.
+Familiarize yourself with the potential risks associated with changing kernels and ensure that the new kernel version is compatible with all your server's hardware and software.

 How to Replace the Kernel